Laura Hammes Black-

 I have attended summer music festivals with the Colorado Philharmonic Orchestra and the Los Angeles Philharmonic Orchestra.
 I have also had the pleasure to be a faculty member of the Blue Lake Fine Arts Camp in Blue Lake, Michigan and the High Plains Music Camp in Hays, Kansas.

 Over the years, I have played in the first violin section of the Flint (Michigan) Symphony, the Evansville (Indiana) Philharmonic, the Fort Wayne (Indiana) Symphony, the Wichita Grand Opera Orchestra, and the Hays (Kansas) Symphony.
 I now play in the first violin section of the Wichita (Kansas) Symphony, the Music Theatre of Wichita (Kansas) Orchestra, and was the Assistant Concertmaster of the Salina (Kansas) Symphony from 2018-2022.
-Since 2022 I have been the Assistant Concertmaster of the Smoky Valley Chamber Orchestra in Lindsborg (Kansas).
+Currently I am the Concertmaster of the Chamber Orchestra of the Smoky Valley in Lindsborg (Kansas).

 I have had L.H.B.
 Music studio in Wichita, Kansas since 1986.
 From 2018-2020, I was a member of the violin faculty at Kansas